 I’ve been known to run away from my hangovers (literally), and to pop a champagne cork at the earliest opportunity, whether to celebrate a marathon or a 5k.
 But my hangovers are not what they used to be.
 Now, if I have more than three glasses of wine, I have zero interest in exercise the morning after, I crave junk food and am left riddled with emotional anxiety that can last for days.
-Andy and Ruari, authors of ‘The 28 day alcohol-free challenge’ (the book I am turning to in my time of need after a particularly indulgent Christmas), refer to this as the ‘triple whammy’.
+Andy and Ruari, authors of ‘The 28 day alcohol-free challenge’, refer to this as the ‘triple whammy’.
 The knock-on effects of drinking that go way beyond the hangover.

 I figured it was high time to stop making excuses for this creeping habit and to try ditching the sauce for 28 days straight.
 According to Andy and Ruari, here are just some of the things I can expect to experience over the coming weeks…